OptimalKnight/GitaSage/README.md

 - `requirements.txt`: Contains a list of Python dependencies required to run the application.

+- `deployment.yaml`: The Kubernetes deployment file to deploy the application on a Kubernetes web-server.

 ## Prerequisites

 Before running the Streamlit Chatbot with Memory, you need to have the following installed: